Liquid Helium in MRI Machines – Price, Use, and More

 Does 25.920€ sound like a lot?

 You can vote for a zero boil-off magnet instead, but you must expect a higher initial cost.

-The difference between the price of a zero boil-off MRI and non-zero boil-off is typically more than 100.000€.
+The difference between the price of a zero boil-off MRI and a non-zero boil-off is typically more than 100.000€.

 Therefore, is up to you to decide whether you want to invest your money in a zero boil-off and spend less in the future on helium, or whether you want to pay a relatively low price for your MRI scanner and then pay for liquid helium in instalments.